edamianreynoso/arc-assb-controller/paper/main_draft.md

 3. Compute $\mathbf{u}(t)$ with saturation to $[0,1]$
 4. Apply $\mathbf{u}(t)$ to state dynamics and/or learning updates

 Figure 2 provides a schematic of ARC as a wrapper around the agent loop.
-[EDITADO]

 ![ARC Architecture: The Affective Regulation Core acts as a homeostatic wrapper around the agent, processing internal state, exogenous signals, and applying control actions.](../figures_controllers/fig_arc_architecture_v2.png)
 *Figure 2: ARC Architecture.
-The Affective Regulation Core acts as a homeostatic wrapper around the agent, processing internal state, exogenous signals, and applying control actions.* [EDITADO]
+The Affective Regulation Core acts as a homeostatic wrapper around the agent, processing internal state, exogenous signals, and applying control actions.*
 <!-- LABEL:fig:architecture -->

 ### 4.5 Safety Objective and Control Cost